Teaching The Life Cycle of a Chicken

 Overview: The purpose of this lesson is to introduce the students to the stages in the lifecycle of a chicken.The students will learn how chickens progress from egg to chick, and observe eggs as they hatch.

-During this unit study, my kiddos observed the fertilized chicken eggs, they will observed the incubation and hatching process, made predictions, and described what they observe in their Life Cycle journals.
+During this Teaching the Life Cycle of a Chicken Unit Study, students will observe the fertilized chicken eggs, they will observe the incubation and hatching process, make predictions, and describe what they observe in their Life Cycle journals.

 What is an egg?